kaizenberg/Sarvekshan/README.md

 - If your device is damage or stolen then you will have to regenerate QR Code from a new device
 - All previously registered devices will be black listed

-[Note:All integrations with government's systems are currently not implemented as this is just a prototype of the proposed solution]
+[**Note:** All integrations with government's systems are currently not implemented as this is just a prototype of the proposed solution]

 # Technical Details